 (Kids are included for FREE)

-I think it’s impossible to come to Aruba and not somehow get in the water as the ocean is stunning- so clear that you can literally see the marine life from the boat.
+It’s impossible to come to Aruba and not somehow get in the water.
+The ocean is stunning—so clear that you can literally see the marine life from the boat.

-With this particular case, you can dive up to 98ft deep for 30 minutes!
+This waterproof case lets you safely dive up to 98 feet deep for up to 30 minutes!

 Power Bank